Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Results

 \subsection{Open Environment}

-The open environment demonstrates the worst-case scenario in terms of the number of robot-robot interactions.
-As shown in Fig. \ref{fig:open_env_plans}, four robots are tasked to switch positions with the robot across from them, while avoiding all other robots.
-The robots start at (0,-2), (0,2), (-2,0), and (2,0), with zero initial and final velocity.
-All algorithms track a CBS plan as the reference trajectory.
-Due to the difficulty of this scenario, the MPC planning horizon was set to $N=60$, which is equivalent to a 3-second look-ahead, or about 15\% of the time to execute the maneuver.
+The open environment demonstrates a particularly difficult case in terms of the number of robot-robot interactions.
+Robots forming a square are tasked to switch positions with the robot across from them, while avoiding all other robots, Fig. \ref{fig:collision} and Fig.~\ref{fig:open and cluttered}(a).
+Note that except for the Vanilla-MPC, we do not use a reference trajectory for the other algorithms in order to increase the number of robot-robot interactions.

-As shown in Fig. \ref{fig:open_env_plans}(d), vanilla MPC results in collision during execution, despite tracking the collision-free CBS plan.
-This is due to the kinematics and actuation limits of the robots that are not accounted for, and resolving the conflicts in discrete-time under the assumption of ideal execution.
+As shown in Fig. \ref{fig:collision}(a), Vanilla-MPC results in collision during execution for cases with more than four robots, despite tracking the collision-free CBS plan.
+This is due to the kinematics and actuation limits of the robots that are not accounted for and resolving the conflicts in discrete-time under the assumption of ideal execution.
 As a result, slight mismatches in agents' timing tracking the reference waypoints can result in unsafe behaviour.
+This issue can still exist even if the reference is dynamically feasible due to other execution imperfections.
+D-MPC was unable to solve any of the instances and resulted in deadlocks due to lack of coordination between the robots.
+Pr-MPC also resulted in collisions with more than eight robots as the excessive constraints added to lower priority robots forced the solver to violate the soft collision constraints.
+CB-MPC outperforms other baselines in terms of solution quality (i.e.\ makespan) and is the only algorithm that is able to solve all the cases up to 12 robots (refer to Table \ref{tab:open_env}).
+Notably, the conflict tree in the 12 robot scenario shown in Fig. \ref{fig:open and cluttered}(a) reached a maximum depth of 19 to resolve all the conflicts.

-Comparing other MPC variations, CB-MPC performs slightly better than D-MPC and about an order of magnitude better than Pr-MPC in terms of $T_{avg}$ and $T_{max}$ (refer to Table \ref{tab:open_env}).
-It is important to note that the reduction in computation cost does not compromise the solution quality (i.e.\ makespan).
-This mainly results from splitting the non-convex collision constraints between the robots effectively and distributing the computation load among them, as evidenced by the $C_{avg}$ comparison.
-As demonstrated in Fig. \ref{fig:open_env_plans}(c), Pr-MPC penalizes lower priority robots significantly more, since they have to avoid the predicted trajectories of all higher priority robots (note that red and dark blue robots have lower priorities in this case).
-This results in lower priority robots solving much harder optimization problems, resulting in delays updating the control action and higher probability of infeasible solves.
+It is important to note that CB-MPC maintains better $T_{avg}$ and $T_{max}$ compared to Pr-MPC across all cases, and it scales better as the number of robots increases (the average time per robot is almost identical from 4 to 12 robots).
+This is mainly due to the fact that CB-MPC handles inter-robot collision constraints more effectively by splitting them between the involved robots and resolving them incrementally.
+The incremental addition of constraints results in significantly smaller $C_{avg}$ than Pr-MPC, since CB-MPC only uses the minimal set of constraints necessary to solve a given problem.
+In comparison, Pr-MPC penalizes lower priority robots significantly more, since they have to avoid the predicted trajectories of all higher priority robots.
+This results in lower priority robots solving harder optimization problems, resulting in compromised solution quality or failures due to timeouts.